Fiji national rugby union team: Post-war era

 Fiji successfully toured New Zealand again in 1951.
 They beat the New Zealand Māori 21–14.
 Fiji's first tour of Australia helped the Australian Rugby Union recover from the brink of bankruptcy in 1952.
 The Test series was drawn 1–1 in front of record crowds.
 Australia won the first test 15–9 but the Fijians took the second with a 17–15 win.

 A second tour of Australia took place in 1954 and again drew record crowds.
 Again Australia won the first test but only by 22–19.
 The test series was drawn 1–1 after Fiji won the second test 18–16.
 The same year Fiji played host to Western Samoa.
-Fiji toured New Zealand again in 1957 and beat the Māoris 36–13 in Dunedin and 17–8 in Wellington, then defeated a strong Auckland team 38–17.
+Fiji toured New Zealand again in 1957 and beat the Māori 36–13 in Dunedin and 17–8 in Wellington, then defeated a strong Auckland team 38–17.

 In 1964 Fiji toured Europe for the first time, they played five memorable games in Wales, culminating in a classic encounter in Cardiff that was talked about for years.
 Wales won 28–22 but conceded six tries for just the second time in their history.
 In 1970 a rampant Fijian side destroyed the Barbarians 29–9 at Gosforth.
 A last-minute try saw New Zealand safely through 14–13 over Fiji in Suva in 1974.

 In August 1977 the British Lions made a stopover in Fiji on the way home from their tour of New Zealand.
 Fiji beat them 25–21 at Buckhurst Park, Suva.
 In 1982 Fiji beat Vancouver XV to begin a 15-match winning streak through to 1984.